IMJLA/Export-Permission/docs/en-US/Export-Permission.ps1.md

 - Feature - Parameter to specify properties to include in report
 - Feature - This script does NOT account for individual file permissions.
 Only folder permissions are considered.
-- Feature - This script does NOT account for file share permissions.
+- Feature - This script does NOT account for share permissions.
 Only NTFS permissions are considered.
 - Feature - Support ACLs from Registry or AD objects
 - Feature - Parameter to retrieve entire group membership chain